 After choosing the right energy plan, eligible South Australians on low or fixed incomes can receive up to $226.67 to help with their energy bills.
 Customers must complete the “Application for Household Concessions Form” either online or by post to receive the rebate.²

-Your access to concessions, discounts and subsidies depends on the state or territory you reside in.
-Your eligibility can also depend on your personal circumstances.
-Click on the state or territory below to find out about the available schemes:
+Your access to concessions, discounts and subsidies depend on the state or territory you reside in.
+Your eligibility can also depend on your circumstances.
+Below you will find out about the available schemes by state or territory: